ChunqiJIANG/jiang-azur/Usage-env01-anvio-7.1.md

 # display the pangenome

 ```
+*GENOME_DIR: the directory containing all your genome files*

+*EXTERNAL_FILE: the txt file for external contigs database path*

 *RUN_NAME: your project name, anything is ok.*

 *NUM_THREADS: number of threads you want to use, usually recommend 20 here.*